-Younger people, those under age 40, are especially vulnerable to developing diabetes if they have persistent insomnia, according to researchers from the National Taiwan University College of Medicine in Taipei, Taiwan.
+Younger people, those under age 40, are especially vulnerable to developing diabetes if they have persistent insomnia,1 according to findings published in Diabetes/Metabolism Research and Reviews.

 "This isn't a surprise," says Elena Christofides, MD, FACE, chief operating officer of Endocrinology Associates in Columbus, Ohio, and a member of the editorial board for EndocrineWeb.
 Insomnia, she says, puts the body in a constant state of stress.
 "Stress is a known contributor to the development and progression of obesity and diabetes because it causes the body to not be ever able to go into repair and relaxation mode.
 It is always in reaction mode."

 The researchers looked at data from more than 28,000 men and women who did not have diabetes at the study start.
 All had been diagnosed with insomnia from January 2001 through December 2004.

 The researchers compared that group to the health data from a million randomly selected patients in the national health insurance database, and to more than 57,000 people without insomnia but matched to the insomnia group for sex and age.

 They followed the people for an average of six years or until a diagnosis of diabetes.

 Exactly why insomnia leads to a greater diabetes risk is not known for sure, but the experts have a few speculations.
 Sleep deprivation is linked to glucose metabolism, the researchers say, and also with changes in the balance of the hormones leptin and ghrelin, which may affect appetite and hunger and trigger overeating.